hendricksonen/flyawaygenome/README.md

 Name the output 'output1.minimap2'.

-On the Galaxy server, run Racon with the sequences file eads.trimmed.wimp.farm.Ov.fq, overlaps as 'output1.minimap2', and target sequences as the draft assembly.
+On the Galaxy server, run Racon with the sequences file reads.trimmed.wimp.farm.Ov.fq, overlaps as 'output1.minimap2', and target sequences as the draft assembly.

 Set the parameters